The Danger of Not Growing Spiritually. Heb 6:1-4

 Immaturity can lead to apostasy.
 6:3.

 If we are not growing spiritually, we may be carried away by the errors of false teachers.
 Many Christians lack maturity because they never had a good foundation.
 Spiritual maturity comes as a result of constant use of the Word of God.
 They train themselves to recognize the difference between good and evil and then do what is right (5:14).
 We are exhorted to grow in the grace and in the knowledge our Lord and Savior Jesus Christ (2 Peter 3:18).
 We are saved by grace (Ephesians 2:8, 9).
 Also we are strengthened by grace (2 Timothy 2:1).
 Paul testifies that "But by the grace of God I am what I am, and His grace toward me was not in vain" (1 Cor 15:10).
-The writer of Hebrews warns his hearers about the dangers of turning away from Christ (3:12-19).
+The writer of Hebrews warns his hearers the peril of turning away from Christ (3:12-19).
 The interpretation of verses 4-8 has been widely disputed among Christians.
-Falling away from the faith is real danger to professing Christians.
+Falling away from the faith is a real danger to professing Christians.
 The parable of the sower clearly reveals this truth (Matt 13).
-True believers is not in danger of losing his salvation.
+True believer is not in danger of losing his salvation.
 No one can be saved, then become unsaved, and then be saved again.

 The Bible alone is the Word of God that reveals Christ.

 To know Christ we have to study the Bible and make the Bible part of our daily life.
 The Bible alone is the Word of God.
 The best commentary on the Bible is the Bible itself.
 The Scriptures are not only profitable for salvation but also prepare and motivate us to serve God (2 Tim 3:16-17).
 The Bible points out what displeases God and helps us to get right with God.
-Hebrew Christians knew the basic principles but did not profit them because of lack of growth in the faith.
+Hebrew Christians knew the basic principles but did not profit them because of lack of growth in their faith.
 They were not growing in the knowledge of Jesus Christ.
 Thus they were in danger of apostasy.
 Pray that God helps us to grow in the grace and the knowledge of Jesus Christ.